... From here you can find info from A to Z... Enter keywords above and press ASK POLICE101!

 Forensic science - Wikipedia

-t. e.
-Forensic science, also known as criminalistics, [1] is the application of science principles and methods to support legal decision-making in matters of criminal and civil law.
+Forensic science, often confused with criminalistics, [1][2] is the application of science principles and methods to support legal decision-making in matters of criminal and civil law.
 During criminal investigation in particular, it is governed by the legal standards of admissible evidence and criminal procedure.

 What is Forensic Science? | American Academy of Forensic Sciences